ElliottStoute/MTH6139-Time-Series-Coursework-1/README.md

 5)Plot of components

 ## Decisons Made in Code
+- Manipulated data to only include the period of 1990-1995
 - Appended data to assume 1st of the month to make YYYY-MM-DD format for prophet use
 - Only Yearly Seasonality enabled
 - Additive Mode as trend across data is consistent